Almost every mortgage shopper has the same question at some point, especially when rates are surging or diving:

 ☐ You Might Move

 - Most fixed rates are portable if you change homes and want to take your mortgage with you to avoid a breakage penalty.
-Fixed rates are usually (but not always) increasable as well.
-That means you can increase the mortgage at the lender’s then-current rates without a penalty (a.k.a. “blend and increase”).
+Many fixed mortgages also let you increase your borrowing before maturity—at the lender’s then-current rates—without a penalty (a.k.a., “blend and increase”).

 - Most variable rates are also portable.
 But many are not increasable.
 Without a blend and increase feature, you’d have to break the mortgage and pay a penalty if you wanted to increase your loan.
-Variable-rate mortgagors who buy more expensive homes, and need more money, often find this out the hard way.
+Those who choose a variable-rate mortgage and later buy a more expensive home, often find this out the hard way.

 Reasons not to lock in